Updated Mar 01, 2026

 The backend connects with other external applications (like Stripe for payments), allows users to log in, and executes user requests, such as executing a booking request or pulling up a new screen.

-These profiles are more than just static pages - they act as the command center for your app.
+These profiles are more than just static pages—they act as the command center for your app.
+With no data caps on paid plans, your barbershop can accumulate years of customer profiles and booking history without worrying about storage constraints.
 With this structure in place, you're now ready to tackle the booking system.

 Step 3: Build the Appointment Booking System

 Once users are authenticated, the focus of your app shifts to creating an efficient appointment booking experience.
 This is where customers explore services, select time slots, and confirm their appointments, while barbers manage their schedules seamlessly.
 Real-time updates are key to avoiding double-bookings and ensuring a smooth process for both parties.
-Let’s break down how to build your booking screens.
+Let's break down how to build your booking screens or even build a booking app from Google Sheets.

 Design the Booking Screens